brodyscience/README-/README.md

 ## What I Do

-I teach Life Science: Biology and Earth & Space Science (10th grade) at Creators Academy in Brooklyn, a small public school serving an underrepresented urban community.
+I teach Life Science: Biology and Earth and Space Science at Creators Academy High School in Brooklyn.

 I also build AI-powered educational tools using Anthropic’s API.